test-kitchen/busser-cucumber/README.md

 When Test Kitchen runs Busser, it will automatically install this plugin on your server under test.

-In some cases, your tests may need an additional Gem installed.
-One possible means of accomplishing this is to install the extra Gem(s) with something like the following at the top level of your `env.rb` file:

-    begin
-      require 'rest_client'
-    rescue LoadError
-      require 'rubygems/dependency_installer'
-      Gem::DependencyInstaller.new.install('rest_client')
-      require 'rest_client'
-    end
+In some cases, your tests may require some additional setup.
+This plugin will run any `Gemfile` or `setup-recipe.rb` Chef recipe included in the test file directory.

 Contributing
 ------------

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Ensure any changes are tested and all tests pass (`rake`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 Authors
 -------